arahi7860/react-component-lifecycle/readme.md

 This exercise is a simple, 2 "page" website where each page is a component.
 We'll be adding the component life cycle methods to each page-component.
-As we do consider the following questions:
+As we do, consider the following questions:

 - What order are the methods run in?
 Before or after rendering?
 - How many times is the method invoked?